MatheussAlvess/Olist-Vizualization/README.md

 </p>

-### Foram criadas querys em SQL afim de demosntrar noções da linguagem da mesma forma como foram criados dashboards no Power BI.
+### SQL queries were created to demonstrate knowledge of the language, along with dashboards built in Power BI.

 <p align="center">
   <img src="images/i1.png"/>